ClickHouse/clickhouse-docs/docs/en/migrations/bigquery.md

 :::note Use `ifNull` when exporting nullable columns In the above query, we use the [`ifNull` function](/docs/en/sql-reference/functions/functions-for-nulls#ifnull) with the `some_text` column to insert data into our ClickHouse table with a default value.
 You can also make your columns in ClickHouse [`Nullable`](/docs/en/sql-reference/data-types/nullable), but this is not recommended as it may affect negatively performance.

+Alternatively, you can `SET input_format_null_as_default=1` and any missing or NULL values will be replaced by default values for their respective columns, if those defaults are specified.
 :::

 ## 3. Testing successful data export